 Is It OK to Wear a Black Dress to a Wedding?

-I’m continuing my series of often-asked wedding attire questions, with this popular query, “Is it ok to wear a black dress to a wedding?”
-I won’t make you wait for my answer– it’s yes,– but, as usual, I do have some exceptions, guidelines, and plenty of musings about this topic.
+We’re continuing our series of often-asked wedding attire questions, with this popular query, “Is it ok to wear a black dress to a wedding?”
+We won’t make you wait for the answer– it’s ‘Yes’,– but, there are some exceptions and guidelines that go along with this ‘yes’!

 Shopping sources on this site use affiliate links, which means this site may earn a commission if you make a purchase from our links.